aleksandrajh/CI_PP3_Connect4/README.md

 When a player wins, a message with their name is shown on the screen.

-Players have 3 different options to choose from:
+Players have 4 different options to choose from:
 1. Play again
 2. Go to main menu
+3. See your statistics
-3. Quit game
+4. Quit game

 Operation: Input a numeric value and press enter key.

 #### Play again